Blog Legally: 5 Legal Pages Your Website MUST Have

 If you sell your own physical products (which does not include affiliate sales or money earned by displaying ads), you must clearly state which rights your customers have to exchange or return purchased items.

-Now, if you only sell digital products that usually do not have returns, be sure to inform that your digital products do not have returns and that the person who paid for the product will receive the download without trouble so that you are not sued for deceptive practices!
+Now, if you only sell digital products, which usually do not have a money-back guarantee, be sure to inform that your digital products do not have a money-back guarantee – or even returns, no matter how obvious it is – and that the person who paid for the product will receive the download without trouble so that you are not sued for deceptive practices.

-A Beginner’s Guide to Blog Legally — Conclusion
+A Beginner’s Guide to Blog Legally — Final Words

 Sharing is caring!
 Share on Pinterest!